Perspective | Out of uncertainty comes a new Nationals motto: ‘Suck it up and deal with it’

 “Hopefully by the end of the year,” Zimmerman said, “we won’t even really remember these tough times.”

 The tough times, they’re here.
 For the 26 men who suit up Tuesday — whatever their projected roles a week ago, whatever experience they have or lack — there will be joy in just starting the season.
 But virus or no virus, subs or stars, these games count.
-There’s no waiting for the full lineup to return, only hoping that the players who take the field can somehow not just compete, but win.
+There’s no waiting for the full lineup to return, only hoping that the players who take the field can somehow not just compete but win.

 Read more about the Nationals: